 Dear RHESSI Collaborators,

-Solar flare activity is very low.
-The largest event was a
+Solar activity remains at a very low level.
+The largest event in

 See http://www.SolarMonitor.org for images and